lmtoy/lmtoy_2018-S1-MU-8/README.md

 Each observation covered (most of) the galaxy in about 20 minutes of integration time in an OTF style.

 Most obsnums are in **2018-S1-MU-8**, but by accident a few are in **2018S1-MU-8**.
-More detailed descriptions are in the file **mk_runs**.
+More detailed descriptions are in the file **mk_runs.py**.

-All data prior to xx-feb-2020 suffered from a hardware bug that causes RMS variations.
+All data prior to 19-feb-2020 suffered from a hardware bug that causes RMS variations.
 High values will need to be clipped, and causes about xx% of the data to be flagged.
+The last bad obsnum in this project was 90951, and 90995 was the first good one.

 Data views might be available in http://taps.lmtgtm.org/lmtslr/2018-S1-MU-8/README.html